-The second reseller agreement provides that the reseller may terminate the agreement by providing nine months' prior notice or upon an initial public offering by the Company.
+The initial term of the second reseller agreement commenced in June 2009 and is set to expire in June 2016 unless renewed or terminated.
+The second reseller agreement provided that the reseller may terminate the agreement by providing nine months' prior notice or upon an initial public offering by us.
 We amended this agreement in December of 2013 to provide that the reseller may not give a nine-month termination notice until after the earlier of (i) six months following the closing of an initial public offering by us or (ii) December 31, 2014.
-In addition, we, but not the reseller, now has the right to terminate the agreement at any time after the date that is six months following the completion of an initial public offering by us.
+In addition, we, but not the reseller, have the right to terminate the agreement at any time.
 If a termination were to occur, the purchase price of the assets would be equal to 3.3 times the net revenues of the reseller for the 12 months preceding the termination effective date.
-We expensed the second reseller \$0.5 million and \$0.6 million during the three-month period ended March 31, 2013 and 2014, respectively and \$1.3 million and \$1.5 million during the nine-month period ended March 31, 2013 and 2014, respectively, as per the terms of the revenue sharing agreement with the second reseller.
+We paid the second reseller \$0.5 million and \$0.6 million during the three-month periods ended September 30, 2013 and 2014, respectively.